Last updated: June 7, 2026

 Interior spaces

 Three interior spaces stand out.
 The memorial lobby has a terrazzo floor, plaster walls, stuccoed ceiling beams, and two bronze tablets: one with the American Legion preamble, the other listing 72 Dixie Portland employees who served in World War I. The library, on the second floor above the lobby, has an arched ceiling, terrazzo floor, walnut shelving, paneling, and window seats, with original walnut tables and chairs.
 The auditorium has walnut seating, cast iron aisle enclosures embossed with the letters D and P for Dixie Portland, and an ornamental stucco proscenium and ceiling.
-As of Wilkerson's 2003 fieldwork, the original wall lanterns in the lobby were still functional, some of the original books selected by Hardy remained on the library shelves, the auditorium's multicolored theater lights still worked, and the original movie projector was still in the third-floor projection room; the present condition of these features is [needs verification].
+As of Wilkerson's 2003 fieldwork, the original wall lanterns in the lobby were still functional, some of the original books selected by Hardy remained on the library shelves, the auditorium's multicolored theater lights still worked, and the original movie projector was still in the third-floor projection room.

 Lobby, stairwell, and library